zeromev/zeromev-core/README.md

 ```
 export POSTGRES_USER=postgres
 export POSTGRES_PASSWORD=your_postgres_password
-export POSTGRES_HOST=localhost
+export POSTGRES_HOST=your_server_ip_address
 ```

-Ensure you create the mev_inspect db, as described at the end of this section:
+Once you have run `tilt up`, ensure you create the mev_inspect db, as described at the end of this section:

 ```
 ./mev exec alembic upgrade head